Mirabolic/mirabolic/README.md

-# mirabolic
+# Mirabolic
-Tools for statistical modeling and analysis
+Tools for statistical modeling and analysis:
+* Neural Nets for Poisson Regression and Negative Binomial Regression